Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states 'start here for a strategic overview before drilling into specific dimensions,' providing clear when-to-use guidance and implying alternatives (the drilling tools).
-Also declares 'Read-only.'
+Explicitly says 'start here for a strategic overview before drilling into specific dimensions,' providing clear when-to-use guidance and implying alternative tools for detailed dimension analysis.
+Also marks as 'Read-only.'

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.